Maritime Pine: Meaning & Uses

 Maritime Pine - Overview

-Its bark is thick and very fissured, orange-brown to purple in color, and the twigs are brown.
-The branches grow horizontally starting from the trunk which tends to thin out at the bottom as the tree grows.
-The buds are tapered with reflective scales.
-The evergreen needles are grouped in pairs and are 15 to 25 cm long, they are rigid and robust, dark greyish green, very shiny, and point towards the front of the branches.
+Their bark is thick and extremely fissured, orange-brown to purple in colour with brown twigs.
+Branches grow horizontally, starting from the trunk, but tend to thin out near the bottom as the tree grows.
+Their shoots are tapered with reflective scales.
+Evergreen needles are grouped in pairs, growing 15 to 25 cm long.
+They are rigid and strong, dark grey-green in colour, very shiny, and point towards the tip of the branches.

-The inflorescences appear in April-May: light yellow (males) or purplish red (females).
-The male cones produce a large quantity of yellow pollen dispersed by the wind in "sulfur rain".
-The female cones are ovoid and elongated: they are worms at the beginning and then take on a shiny reddish-brown color when they reach maturity in the fall of their third year: they can therefore remain on the tree for several years.
+Blossoms appear in April/May.
+The males are light yellow and females are purply red.
+The male cones produce a large amount of yellow pollen which is dispersed by the wind in a "sulphuric rain."
+The female cones are long, oval shapes which appear green before taking on a shiny, reddish-brown colour upon reaching maturity around the autumn of their third year - showing they can remain on the tree for years.

 Read more Read less